|

 This software is provided 'as-is', without any expressed

-damages arising from the
+held liable for any damages arising from the use of this

-Permission is granted to anyone to use this software
+Permission is granted to anyone to use this software for

-for any purpose, including commercial applications.
+any purpose, including commercial applications.

 Graphical User Interface